Published on Brock University (http://brocku.ca)

 GEOG 3P79/INTL 3P79 Nature, Development, and the Politics of Knowledge

 ***GEOG 2P13 Resource and Environmental Geographies (2014-2015, Winter Term)

 GEOG 2Q96 Environmental Problems and Development

 MERT COSKAN, 2010-2013.
-MA Thesis "Illegal Aliens and The Inconspicuous Geographies of US Immigration and Border Policing within 100 miles of the US-Canada Border". (supervisor: Simandan).
+MA Thesis "Illegal Aliens and The Inconspicuous Geographies of US Immigration and Border Policing within 100 miles of the US-Canada Border" (supervisor: Simandan).
 Mert begins his PhD in Geography at Carleton University in the Fall of 2014.

 HEATHER WHIPPLE, 2010 - 2013. (part-time).
 Major Research Paper "Extraterestrial human geographies" (supervisor: Simandan).
 Heather now works as Librarian at Brock University.

 PIUS SIAKWAH, 2010 – 2012.
 Major Research Paper "Defying the Resource Curse Thesis: A Test Case for the Emerging Oil and Gas Industry in Ghana" (supervisor: Simandan).
 Pius is now doing his PhD at University College, Dublin, Ireland.

 LISA COMBE, 2008 – 2011 (part-time).
 Major Research Paper "A gendered economic geography of real estate entrepreneurship in Niagara, Ontario" (supervisor: Simandan).
 Lisa is the recipient of Brock’s Distinguished Graduate Student Award.